shoutem/shoutem.github.io/_posts/1-1-5-CreatingScreen.md

   ListView,
   Image
 } from 'react-native';
-import { getAsset } from 'shoutem';
 ```

 Define a method in `RestaurantsList` class that returns an array of restaurants.
 We prepared some data for you.
 Create `app/assets` folder, which will keep the assets for the application.
-Download [this](/docs/coming-soon) `JSON` and put it to `app/assets/data`.
-Data in the `JSON` represents restaurants that should be used in the app with the reference to images.
-Download [those](/docs/coming-soon) images and put them to `assets/img` folder.
+Download [this](/docs/coming-soon) `zip`, extract it and copy its content to `app/assets`.
+It contains `data/restaurants.json` file with restaurants data and `img/` folder with images for these restaurants.
 Now, back to defining a method in `RestaurantsList` that will get this data.
 We'll use the same `getAsset` function.

 We filled out here some data for you, so you can actually see something inside.